AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

 ---

-## 4. Deployment and Operation on Client Devices
+## 💻 Step 4 - Client Device Behavior

+Copy the password and view its expiration date

 - Upon receiving the PowerShell script, client devices will create the `LAPS_Admin` local administrator account (if not already present).
 - GO to a client machine : eg: `John Doe`